Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Introduction

 The remaining part of this section discusses the literature.
-Section \ref{sec:setup} introduces the public-good provision problem and the asymptotic approach we take.
-Section \ref{sec:welfare} proposes the AMT mechanisms and studies the asymptotic behavior of their budget and welfare.
-Section \ref{sec:profit} discusses the asymptotic profit achieved by the AMT mechanism.
+Section \ref{sec:setup} introduces the public goods provision problem and the asymptotic approach we take.
+Section \ref{sec:welfare} proposes the AMT mechanisms and examines the asymptotic behavior of their budget and welfare.
 Section \ref{sec:conlusion} concludes.
-The general convergence results based on the Berry-Esseen theorem are established in Appendix \ref{sec:convergence}.
 Proofs of the results in the main text are listed in Appendix \ref{sec:proofs}.

+In a longer version of the paper, we provide several extension results.\footnote{This version can be found at: https://arxiv.org/abs/2101.02423v3.} These extensions include independent but not necessarily identical valuations, ex-post budget and welfare, non-binary decision environment, non-linear utility functions, and asymptotic profit.
+Due to space limits, these extensions are not presented in the current paper.